tapansiwach/flybits-challenge/README.md

 [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/overview) was used for map functionality.

-[Firebase](https://firebase.google.com/) was used for storing files/images, data/documents and for user authentication.
+[Firebase](https://firebase.google.com/) was used for storing documents.